2.2 Administration and governance of youth volunteering

 Other public bodies involved in volunteering

 Municipalities are also involved in supporting voluntary activities.
 Each year (starting in 2001) Slovene Philanthropy is giving recognition awards to municipalities that are successfully supporting voluntary activities of their citizens.
-22 Slovenian municipalities received the recognition award Volunteer-friendly City (Prostovoljstvu prijazno mesto) for their achievements in supporting voluntary work in 2019.
-Among them was one that received the award for the first time.
+In 2021, 36 Slovenian municipalities received the recognition award Volunteer-friendly Municipality (Prostovoljstvu prijazna občina) for their achievements in supporting voluntary work (11 of them received the award for the first time that year).
 In order to become recognized in this field, municipalities can support volunteering in various ways that include:

 - financial support of voluntary activities;